By MedLinket Clinical Education Team | Updated: February 2026 | 10 min read

 This guide explains what EtCO₂ is, what the numbers and waveform tell you, when it is used, and what monitoring accessories keep it running accurately.
-It is part of our Hospital Monitor Reading & Accessories Guide series.
+It is part of our Hospital Monitor Reading & Accessories Guide series — a comprehensive resource covering every parameter you see on a bedside monitor.

 What Does EtCO₂ Mean?